joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 rates let me know!
 Might be fun to test this technique in a more robust setting.

+This analysis has a number of limitations.
+I didn't take the time to pull the head to head match ups to see if novel or conventional decks one at each round.
+Additionally a lot of the statistics are aggregated upwards to the player or deck level instead of looking at the micro-interactions between pairs or triads of cards.
+Still, I hope it has provided some insight and hopefully it will help me (and others) player a little better.

 So there we have it.
 My Hearthstone win rate hasn't gotten much better but this was a fun little exploration into the decks being used by the best of the best.
 I highly doubt I'll ever be at that level but these